DeFiCh/defichain.com/content/token.en.md

 ---
 title: Token
 type: token
-long_title: All about the DFI token that powers up the DeFi Blockchain.
+long_title: Information about and how to acquire DFI
 cta_to: More
 menu:
   main:
     weight: 60
 meta:
-  description: All about the DFI token that powers up the DeFi Blockchain.
+  description: Information about and how to acquire DFI
   og:
     title: Token
-    description: All about the DFI token that powers up the DeFi Blockchain.
+    description: Information about and how to acquire DFI
     site_name: DeFi Blockchain
     image:
     image_type: image/jpg